-Age (year built) Circa 1955/60 Weather Dry, bright and sunny following several days of unsettled weather.
-Chimney stacks The chimney is of brick rendered externally with lead flashings around.
-Chilling Stacks Visually inspected with the aid of binoculars where appropriate.
-Roofing including roof space The roof over the building is of pitched design and clad with concrete tiles.
-A limited inspection of the roof void area was carried out by means of an access hatch at the first floor landing.
-The roof void area is partially floored and insulated.
-The presence of stored goods restricted our inspection.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Rainwater fittings Rainwater fittings are formed in cast iron gutters and downpipes.
+Weather Rain following several days of unsettled and stormy weather. --

+Chimney stacks The chimney stacks are of unrendered brickwork with lead flashings around.
 Visually inspected with the aid of binoculars where appropriate.

+A ca ates. limited inspection of the roof void area above the subject flat was irried out by means of an access hatch within the communal close. he roof void area above the subject flat is insulated at ceiling joist Са rried out by means of an access hatch within the communal close.
+The roof void area above the subject flat is insulated at ceiling joist vel. oping roofs were visually inspected with the aid of binoculars where opropriate. pr at roofs were visually inspected from vantage points within the operty and where safe and reasonable to do so from a 3m ladder sternally. w la to bof spaces were visually inspected and were entered where there as safe and reasonable access, normally defined as being from a 3m dder within the property.
+If this is not possible, then physical access the roof space may be taken by other means if the Surveyor deems safe and reasonable to do so.
+Rainwater fittings Rainwater Rainwater Statement ainwater fittings are formed in a mix of uPVC and cast iron materials.

+Rainwater fittings Rainwater fittings are formed in a mix of uPVC and cast iron materials.
+Visually inspected with the aid of binoculars where appropriate.

-Main walls The main outer walls appear of cavity brickwork rendered externally.
-The outer wall surfaces have been painted.
+Main walls The main outer walls are predominantly of solid stone, with the kitchenette being of solid brick.
 Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.